FengZiYjun/Matrix-Toolbox/matrix/matrix/README.md

  Require C++ 11

 ## Development Schedule
-1. Implement Matrix Class (mostly done)
+1. Implement Matrix Class
- - inverse, determine (waiting-hard)
+ - inverse (waiting-hard)
  (Inversion needs to decide whether a matrix is singular.
 This needs elementary row operation to transform the matrix into echelon form or computation of determinant.
 Also, MP-inversion needs to solve a matrix equation.)
- (Determinant also needs elemRowOp to transform into echelon form)

 2. The second class "matlab" provides methods for
   - operations associated with more than two matrices (SVD, eigendecomposition) (waiting-hard)
   - statistics methods: mean, variance, covariance, etc. (undergoing)